owaisowr/wordout/README.md

 Broadcast Notices
 - Users can create a broadcast.
 - Users can view a broadcast using BID.
-- Capability to add messages to the broadcast by authorized broadcaster.
+- An authorized broadcaster can add and clear notices.

 Live demo on: wordout.gq